Legal implications of removing encroaching tree roots

 The possibility that you may damage the tree

-If by removing the tree roots you damage the tree the owner of the tree could bring a claim against you for trespass.
+If by removing the tree roots you harm the tree, the owner of the tree could bring a claim against you for trespass and you might have to pay damages.
 You should not put poison down to kill off the encroaching tree roots as poison is likely to kill the tree.
-It may also be worth exploring other options than removing the tree roots, such as the installation of a root barrier, to lesser the chance of damage to the tree.
+It may also be worth exploring other options than removing the tree roots, such as the installation of a root barrier, to lessen the chance of damage to the tree.

-If you intend to remove a lot of tree roots or very large tree roots or if the roots are very deeply rooted it may be sensible to employ a tree surgeon or arborist to carry out the work for you.
-Normally they will be insured against any such damage although you should check that they are before employing them.
+If you intend to remove a lot of tree roots or very large tree roots, or if the roots are very deeply rooted, consider employing a tree surgeon or arborist to carry out the work for you.
+Normally they will be insured against any such damage, although you should check that they are before taking them on.

 The possibility that you will cause damage to property or injure a person as a result of removing the tree roots

-If your action were to result in the tree damaging property or injuring a person then the owner of such property or a person so injured may claim “damages” (compensation) from you.
+If your action results in the tree damaging property or injuring someone, the property owner or the person hurt may claim damages from you.

-This is another good reason, if you intend to remove a lot of tree roots or very large tree roots or if the roots are deeply rooted, for employing a tree surgeon or arborist to carry out the work for you.
+This is another good reason, if you intend to remove a lot of tree roots or very large tree roots, or if the roots are deeply rooted, for employing a tree surgeon or arborist to carry out the work for you.
+Again, you should check that they are insured against any damage, loss or injury sustained, before employing them.